x-atlas-consortia/data-submission-guide/Section2.md

-## Section 2 - Registering Donors or Sources, Organs, and Samples
+## Section 2 - Registering Data Sources
 **NOTE:** We strongly recommend that you collect donor or source information when you get the organ and sample, well before you begin actual preparations to submit data.

 ### Register a donor or source